anderssandstrom/ecmc_target_muts_logger/README.md

 # ecmc_target_muts_logger
 Logger for target tests at ESS MUTS and FAT at ESS Bilbao (Galicia).

-The crate can be used to accuire teh following data:
+The crate can be used to accuire the following data:
 1. Dispalcements of rotor by 4 sensors
 2. Encoder signal
 3. Phase error